jgregmac/hyperv-fix-for-devs/README.md

 may lose outbound connectivity and bring your development work to a halt.

-This script allows you to specify a deterministic network range and gatweway to use for WSL or Hyper-V.  The network will be re-created on each startup to ensure continuity. _NOTE:_ WSL is the primary use case for this tool.
+This script allows you to specify a deterministic network range and gatweway to use for WSL.
+The network will be re-created on each startup to ensure continuity. _NOTE:_ WSL is the primary use case for this tool.
 Hyper-V support is _experimental_ and not yet reliable.